Nepenthes – The Tropical Pitcher Plants Volumes 1, 2 & 3 – Collector’s Editions

 – front covers feature gold-gilted artwork by celebrated artist Andy Smith.

-AT PRESS – TO BE RELEASED SOON
+AT THE PRINTERS – TO BE RELEASED SOON

 Only 500 Collector Edition sets will be made.

 Shipping is at cost price – this set of 3 books weights approx. 10 kg

 Fifteen years in the making and the result of more than two hundred research expeditions, Nepenthes – The Tropical Pitcher Plants is a three volume work that documents all 192 currently recognised species of Nepenthes for the first time.

 Over 2,250 pages, (each volume being approx. 750 pages) and complemented by over 3,000 spectacular images (including more than 1,000 new and unpublished photographs as well as over 200 by acclaimed photographer Chien Lee), Nepenthes – The Tropical Pitcher Plants is the seminal work on the genus Nepenthes.

 With contributions from experts across the globe, filled with brand new discoveries Nepenthes – The Tropical Pitcher Plants showcases the full diversity and astoundingly intricate beauty of the tropical pitcher plants for the very first time.